shravzzv/ODIN-landing-page/readme.md

 # Landing Page: Odin Project

 This is a landing page created as part of [the odin project curriculum](https://www.theodinproject.com/lessons/foundations-landing-page).
-It features a various sections including a header, hero section, information section, quote section, call to action section, and footer.
+It features various sections including a header, hero section, information section, quote section, call to action section, and footer.

 ![final result](result.png)